Harry felt eleven again.

 "Truth is…" George said, his voice quieter now, with none of the mischief he usually wore like armour.
 "Fred was the only person I ever really told everything to.
 Even the stuff I didn't know how to say out loud—he just… knew."

-The shift was immediate, as sudden as a gust of cold wind through an open window.
-Harry sat up a little straighter, feeling something settle between them—heavier than words, heavier than silence.
+The change came at once, quick and clear.
+Harry sat up a little straighter, feeling something settle between them, heavier than words and heavier than silence.
 He didn't speak.
 He just listened.
+He didn't trust his voice yet; everything about this felt too close.

-"We were a team, me and Fred," George went on, staring out at the darkening sky.
-"People used to call us troublemakers—and fair enough, we were—but it wasn't just about causing chaos.
+"We were a team, me and Fred," George said, staring out at the darkening sky.
+"People used to call us troublemakers, and fair enough, we were.
+But it wasn't just about causing chaos.
 Not really.
-It was our way of saying, 'We're here.
-We're alive.
-We're not afraid.'"
+It was our way of saying we were here, that we were alive, that we weren't afraid."

-Harry's eyes dropped to the butterbeer in George's hand.
-His fingers were trembling slightly against the glass now.
-There was no trace of a grin, no glint of humour in his eyes.
+Harry's eyes dropped to the Butterbeer in George's hand.
+His fingers trembled slightly against the glass.
+There was no grin now, no humour left in his eyes.

-"We always had each other's backs.
+"We always looked out for each other.
 No questions asked.
-I could be halfway into a half-baked plan—completely mad—and Fred would be right there with me, wand out, laughing like he'd never been happier.
-And when it all went wrong—which it usually did—he was the one helping me sweep up the mess.
-Usually while taking the piss out of me, of course."
+I could be halfway through a mad idea, and Fred would be right there with me, wand ready, laughing his head off.
+And when it went wrong, which it usually did, he was the one helping me sort it out.
+Usually while making fun of me."

 "You know what I mean?"
 George asked, finally turning to look at him.
-And there was something raw in his expression now, something wide open and unguarded—as if he wasn't sure Harry could possibly understand but needed him to try.
+There was something raw in his face now, open and unsure, as if he didn't know if Harry could really understand but wanted him to try.

-Harry nodded, slowly, letting the weight of it settle in his chest.
+The night air cooled against Harry's skin.
+He nodded slowly, feeling the weight of it settle in his chest.
 "Yeah," he said quietly.
 "I do."

-George let out a long breath through his nose and gave a faint, crooked smile that barely reached his eyes.
+George let out a breath through his nose and gave a faint, crooked smile that barely touched his eyes.
 "Ron's still a prat, though."

-"But," George continued, tone lighter but still tethered to something deeper, "he's a loyal prat.
+"But," George went on, lighter now though still serious, "he's a loyal prat.
 Not just because he's my brother.
 I know Ron.
-If the world turned upside down tomorrow, he'd still show up—with his wand in one hand and some ridiculous plan in the other—just to stand beside you."
+If the world turned upside down tomorrow, he'd still show up, wand in one hand and some ridiculous plan in the other, just to stand beside you."

-Harry didn't reply straight away.
-His chest ached with something sharp.
+Harry didn't answer straight away.
+His chest ached.
 He hadn't been fair to Ron lately.
-He'd been keeping his distance, even from Hermione.
-Pretending it was to protect them—but maybe it had more to do with fear.
-Because when you let people that close, there was always something to lose.
+He'd kept his distance, even from Hermione.
+He told himself it was to protect them, but maybe it was fear.
+Letting people close always meant there was something to lose.

-George's voice dropped again, gentle now.
+George's voice dropped again, gentler.
 "After Fred died, I couldn't cast a Patronus.
 Not even a spark.
 For weeks.
 Maybe months.
-It was like—like someone had shut off all the light in me."
+It was like someone had turned off all the light in me."

-He paused, his jaw tightening, and Harry saw him blink once, hard.
-But he didn't look away.
+He paused, his jaw tightening, and blinked once, hard, but he didn't look away.

-"I'm only telling you this because…" George hesitated, visibly bracing himself, then went on.
-"Because if you ever lose someone—and Merlin knows, you've already lost more than your fair share—you'll want to know you said what mattered.
-While you still had the chance."
+"I'm only saying this because…" George hesitated, steadying himself before continuing.
+"Because if you ever lose someone, and Merlin knows you've already lost more than most, you'll want to know you said what mattered while you still could."

-A tear slid down George's cheek, slow and silent.
+A tear slid down George's cheek.
 He didn't wipe it away.

 "I never got to tell Fred.
 Not properly."

 Harry looked down, biting the inside of his cheek.
-The guilt uncoiled inside him, dark and curling and familiar.
-He thought of Sirius, of Dumbledore, of Cedric, of Remus and Tonks and the long list of names he sometimes whispered in the quiet hours, when no one could hear.
-Of his parents—faces he'd only ever seen through a veil of memory.
-So many of them, gone without warning.
-Without goodbye.
+The guilt rose up inside him again.
+He thought of Sirius, of Dumbledore, of Cedric, of Remus and Tonks and the long list of names he sometimes whispered in the dark when no one could hear.
+Of his parents, faces he'd only seen through memory.
+So many gone without warning, without goodbye.
+The thought brought the familiar sting behind his eyes and that dull, dragging ache in his chest, the one that never quite went away.

-"I'm sorry," Harry said, and his voice came out rough, like he'd scraped it against something jagged.
+"I'm sorry," Harry said.
+His voice came out rough, scraped raw.

-George nodded, slow and measured.
+George nodded slowly.
 "You never really get over it.
 Not properly.
-You just… learn to live around it.
-The hole they leave—it doesn't close.
-You just figure out how not to fall in."
+You just learn to live around it.
+The hole they leave doesn't close.
+You just figure out how not to fall into it."

 Harry stared at his bottle.
 He didn't even want to drink it.
 He just wanted answers.
 Something solid.
-Something that would tell him how to carry on when the ghosts pressed too close.
+Something that would tell him how to go on when the ghosts pressed too close.

-"You've lost people too," George said softly, watching him.
-"I can see it in the way you move.
+"You've lost people too," George said quietly.
+"I can see it in how you move.
 The way you hold your wand like it's something heavy.
-Like it's something you owe someone."
+Like you owe it to someone."

-Harry's grip on the bottle tightened, and for a moment he couldn't speak.
+Harry's grip tightened around the bottle.
+For a moment, he couldn't speak.
 Because it was true.
-There were days when even lifting his wand felt like a reminder—that he was still here when so many others weren't.
+There were days when even holding his wand felt like a reminder that he was still here when others weren't.

-"You're right," Harry said, the words barely more than a whisper.
-"It's the little things I miss most.
+"You're right," Harry said softly.
+"It's the small things I miss most.
 The way they smiled.
-The way they made me feel like… like everything was going to be all right.
-Even when it wasn't."
+The way they made me feel like things might be all right, even when they weren't."

-"The memories sting for a while," George said.
-"But they start to help, too.
+"The memories hurt for a while," George said.
+"But they start to help too.
 You'll laugh again.
-Not because the pain goes away.
-But because they'd want you to."
+Not because the pain fades, but because they'd want you to."

 Harry nodded.
-His throat was thick, but he managed it.
+His throat was tight, but he managed it.

-"You're not alone, Harry," George added, giving his shoulder a little shake.
+"You're not alone, Harry," George added, giving his shoulder a small shake.
 "You never were.
 And you don't have to pretend to be.
-If you ever need to disappear for a bit, or punch something, or drink far too much Firewhisky—I'm your man."
+If you ever need to disappear for a bit, or punch something, or drink far too much Firewhisky, I'm here."

 "Thanks, George."

-Then George gave his shoulder a squeeze and said, with a glint in his eye, "Right.
-I'll give Ron a proper smack round the head for you, just in case."
+George gave his shoulder a squeeze and said, with a faint glint in his eye, "Right.
+I'll give Ron a proper smack on the head for you, just in case."

-Harry laughed, the sound catching him off guard.
+Harry laughed, caught off guard.
 It felt like a window opening.

 "Cheers to that," he said.